Learn to Forgive Yourself by Asking These 4 Questions

 In the secular world of modern psychology, the parallel path of forgiving yourself is equally important when it comes to emotional well-being.
 Swap “mind” for “soul,” and the narrative plays out largely the same.
 You do something—break a promise to a friend, perhaps—that you feel badly about.
 The incident eats at you.
 Your self-condemnation might even make you question your worth as a “good” person.

-Marilyn Cornish, Ph.D., an assistant professor of counseling at Auburn University College of Education in Auburn, Alabama, developed a four-part therapeutic model for self-forgiveness: responsibility, remorse, restoration and renewal.
-Ask yourself the following questions to achieve your own personal redemption.
+The religious model for redemption seeks divine forgiveness.
+But when seeking personal redemption via self-forgiveness, there are other paths you can take.
+Marilyn Cornish, Ph.D., an associate professor of counseling psychology at Auburn University College of Education, developed a four-part therapeutic model to learn to forgive yourself: “responsibility, remorse, restoration and renewal.”
+Consider the following questions to achieve your own personal redemption.

 It might be the case that your embarrassment and remorse are outsized for the situation.
 If not, you can begin to make amends.

 You might always feel guilty, but lingering self-punishment and rumination will only take energy away from bettering yourself.
 Cornish recommends writing yourself a letter of forgiveness that outlines what you’ve learned and the positive changes you’ve made as a result.
-In one study, sober alcoholics who wrote narratives of their self-redemption (describing their last drink, what made them stop and the improvements in their life since) reduced their risk of relapse and maintained sobriety for longer than those who didn’t.
+In that way, forgiving yourself is an act of compassion toward yourself—and others.

 This article appeared in the March 2018 issue of SUCCESS magazine and was updated April 2023.
 Photo by DimaBerlin/Shutterstock